In this post, you are going to learn everything you need to know about diastasis recti.

 What If Exercise Doesn’t Help?

-If your abdominal wall separation is causing you significant distress, and exercise has not helped, you can be referred for surgical repair.
+If your ab muscle separation is causing you significant distress, and exercise has not helped, you can be referred for surgical repair.

 Usually, this procedure is done by a Plastic Surgeon.